Amananth is a mystery.

 The station and planet were discovered by Enkido Kahn (later one of the Thrice Seven) in 38.5 AT.
 No one really knows who or what the Amanthi were.
 There are no known records of contact with or knowledge of Amananth before The Great Collapse.

 Amananth station boasts many pieces of unique technology, including the most technically efficient power plant designs to date.
-Although there has been some communication in the past between TRI and the station’s AI (callsign “DPDQ”) — when TRI’s mission system was installed there.
+Although there has been some communication in the past between TRI and the station’s AI (known as “DPDQ”) — when TRI’s mission system was installed there.
 DPDQ made it clear that while trade and mission systems were welcome, permanent residents would be on a very limited-approval basis.
 It was also made clear that the technology made available to pilots was not to be analyzed or reverse-engineered in any way.
 In recent years communication has been minimal-to-nonexistent.

 An analysis of the station by Hyperial in 116 seemed to indicate the the ‘central ring’ area around the docking and launch bays is clearly different from the rest of the station.
 The Hyperial analysis suggested that it was built using different alloys and, perhaps, at a later time.